 This is not an exhaustive list.
 It is important to know that punitive damages may also be available for a personal injury claim.
 These types of damages are awarded if the defendant has committed a particularly egregious action.
 You should not assume that punitive damages will be awarded in a case without consulting with your attorney.

-The Reiff Law Firm would be honored to work with you on your car accident case.
+The Rice Law Firm would be honored to work with you on your car accident case.
 We recognize that a victim of a serious car accident just wants to move on with their life, and we can help you resolve your legal claim.
 Do not hesitate to contact us as soon as possible, as waiting too long to file a personal injury lawsuit could negatively impact your cases in a variety of ways.

 Consult with Our Committed Maryland Car Accident Injury Lawyer to Discuss Your Settlement Offer